Khan/wonder-blocks/packages/wonder-blocks-typography/docs.md

 ## Lato (Latin and Latin extended) for Vietnamese

 This is another example where we use Lato latin for Vietnamese.
-In this special case, we also use the extended glyphs so we can add full support to Vietnamese using this font.
+In this specific case, we also use the extended glyphs so we can add full support to Vietnamese using this font.